steveya/steveya.github.io/_posts/2023-05-19-short-rate-models-2.md

     return times, rates
 ```

-In general, this discretization is only an approximation because it ignores errors from time aggregation, which become more pronounced when there is mean-reversion in the stochastic processes.
+In general, the Euler-Maruyama discretization is only an approximation because it ignores errors from time aggregation.
 A more accurate way to discretize a continuous-time process is first to solve the stochastic differential equation.

 $$\int_0^t dr_s = \int_0^t \mu ds + \int_0^t \sigma dW_s$$